denarced/docker-spring-boot-tryout/README.md

 Execute `setup.bash`.
 It'll

 1. build the webapp
-2. built the images.
-One for haproxy, one for PostgreSQL, and another for the webapp built in previous step.
+2. build the images.
+One for haproxy, one for PostgreSQL, and one for the webapp built in previous step.

 After setting things up, `start_containers.bash` can be used to start all of the